 6. Watch out for the numbers

 No matter how healthy a senior is, checking blood sugar, blood pressure, and cholesterol levels at regular intervals is a must.
-These three are the major risk factors contributing to heart disease.
-While high blood pressure makes the large arteries stiff, high cholesterol leads to plaque buildup in the arteries.
+These are the major risk factors contributing to heart disease.

 But the numbers are easily manageable with a proper diet, exercise, and medication.
-Monitor the numbers to reduce the risk of diabetes, stroke, or other health issues.
+Monitor the numbers to reduce the risk of diabetes, stroke, and other health issues.

 7. Schedule doctor visits